widged/gb-elm-language/en/type/05-record.md

   in sqrt (dx^2 + dy^2)
 ```

 The `{a |` part of the annotation corresponds to a record extension.
 See above.
-We use different type variables, `a` and `b` to indicate that the two records don't have to be the same type.
+We have two type variables, `a` and `b` to indicate that the two records don't have to be the same type.

 #### Pattern matching / destructuring